 Subsequently, we test whether experimenter demand varies by the type of game that our respondents play.
 In particular, we interact dummy variables for the different games with our "demand treatment indicators".
 Specifically, RP_i takes value one for participants randomly assigned to play the investment game and zero otherwise.
-TP_i takes value one for participants randomly assigned to complete the convex time budgets and zero otherwise.
 To identify differential effects across games we estimate the following equation: